FAQ's on weekly food collections

 3. Where can I buy compostable bags to line my caddy?

-These are available at local supermarkets or on-line.
+These are available at local supermarkets or online.
 The kitchen caddies take 7 litre bags and the kerbside caddies take 23 litre bags.
-Please tie up the liners inside the caddy, this makes it more hygienic for our collection crews.
+Please tie up the liners inside the caddy once full; this makes it more hygienic for our collection crews.
+Placing a folded sheet of kitchen roll on the bottom of your caddy will soak up any liquids.
 You can also line your caddy with newspaper or kitchen roll if you would rather not buy bags.

 4. What if I no longer have the smaller kitchen caddy?